-Our friends over at notjustbingo.com have provided us with some great ideas for your Fall BINGO activities!
+Our friends over at notjustbingo.com have provided us with some great ideas for your Fall or Winter BINGO activities!
 We’d love for you to share your feedback in the comments!

 Bingo is fun, but over time it can become monotonous and a bit stale, even for those calling the game.
 Consider adding more energy to your next bingo game with a few new twists.

 If you’d like to print and save these ideas, here is a printable version.